-- (a) Eligibility: The Board may provide an offer to an employee or Director of the Company (or subsidiary of the Company) to participate in the Plan (Offer).
+- (a) Eligibility: The Board may provide an offer to an employee, Director or a person providing services to a Group Company to participate in the Plan (Offer).
 Where such person (or a nominee of such person approved by the Board) accepts the Offer, he or she will become a participant under the Plan (Participant). - (b) Offer: The Board may make an Offer at any time.
-The Offer will include the following information: - (i) the name and address of the person to whom the Offer is being made to; - (ii) the date of the Offer; - (iii) the final date that the person can accept the Offer; - (iv) the number of Options, Performance Rights or Shares being offered; - the amount payable per Option, Performance Right or Share by the person on application for the Options, Performance Rights or Shares offered; - (vi) the conditions (if any) determined by the Board which are required to be satisfied, reached and met before an Option, Performance Right or Share will be issued, and whether not it is issued subject to further Vesting Conditions; - (vii) the Vesting Conditions attaching to the Options, Performance Rights or Shares (if applicable); - (viii) the First Exercise Date and Last Exercise Date of the Options, Performance Rights or Shares; - (ix) the exercise price or the manner of determining the exercise price of the Options, Performance Rights or Shares; - (x) the Vesting Period of the Options, Performance Rights or Shares; and - (xi) any other specific terms and conditions applicable to the Offer. - (c) Issue Price: The issue price in respect of the Options, Performance Rights or Shares granted under the Plan is as determined by the Board at its discretion. - (d) Nominees: A Participant may, by notice in writing to the Board, nominate a nominee in whose favour the Participant wishes the Options, Performance Rights or Shares to be issued.
-The Board may, in its sole and absolute discretion, decide not to permit the Options, Performance Rights or Shares to be issued to a nominee. - (e) Transferability: Options, Performance Rights or Shares may not be assigned or transferred except on the death of the Participant in limited circumstances or with the prior consent of the Board.
+Where the Offer involves monetary consideration for the issue, sale, exercise or transfer of Options, Performance Rights or Shares, The Offer will include the following information: - (i) the name and address of the person to whom the Offer is being made to; - (ii) the date of the Offer; - (iii) the first date that the person can accept the Offer, which must be at least 14 days after receiving the Offer; - (iv) the final date that the person can accept the Offer; - (v) the number of Options, Performance Rights or Shares being offered; - (vi) the amount payable per Option, Performance Right or Share by the person on application for the Options, Performance Rights or Shares offered; - (vii) the conditions (if any) determined by the Board which are required to be satisfied, reached and met before an Option, Performance Right or Share will be issued, and whether not it is issued subject to further Vesting Conditions; - (viii) the Vesting Conditions attaching to the Options, Performance Rights or Shares (if applicable); - (ix) the First Exercise Date and Last Exercise Date of the Options, Performance Rights or Shares; - (x) the exercise price or the manner of determining the exercise price of the Options, Performance Rights or Shares; - (xi) the Vesting Period of the Options, Performance Rights or Shares; - (xii) any other specific terms and conditions applicable to the Offer;